SUMaC student in front of computer

 Attendance Policy

 Participants must be fully involved in the program and should be remotely present for all program classes and activities.
-Participants are required to attend their course at the specified daily class time with their microphone and camera on.
+Participants are required to attend their course and live problem solving sessions at the specified daily class time with their microphone and camera on.

 Engaging Student Life

 Stanford University Mathematics Camp provides enriching academic experiences and engaging learning communities that foster critical thinking, promote personal growth, and inspire lifelong learning outside of the classroom.
-Outside of the academic coursework, students will have opportunities to engage and build community with their peers through a variety of student life seminars, workshops, and activities, all of which will be available to SUMaC participants.
+Students will have opportunities to engage and build community with their peers through a variety of student life seminars, workshops, and activities.

 Student on laptop